-Associate Vice President, Global Programs Strategy and Planning
+Associate Vice President, Global Programs

 Working closely with partners in the U.S. Department of State's Bureau of Population, Refugees, and Migration and at the UN Refugee Agency, she helps drive the agency's international efforts to increase protection for particularly vulnerable refugees, including survivors of torture and gender-based violence, persons with disabilities, older refugees, and sexual minorities.
 She also leads efforts to maximize the impact of HIAS’ international programs in the fields of legal aid, resettlement, livelihoods and psychosocial assistance.